muhamedmjw/Storage-Facilitator/README.md

 ![Storage Facilitator ER Diagram](./docs/diagram/erd.png)

-*The diagram above shows the relationships between the 6 core entities in the Storage Facilitator system.*
+*The diagram above shows the relationships between all 7 core entities in the Storage Facilitator system.*

 **Key Relationships:**
-- Building to Storage Units: One Building contains many Storage Units (1:M).
+- One Building contains many Storage Units (1:M)
-- Customer to Storage Units: One Customer can be associated with multiple Storage Units (1:M).
-    - Note: The StorageUnit entity directly links to the Customer via customerId, indicating current tenancy.
-- Customer to Transactions: One Customer can generate multiple Transactions (1:M).
+- One Customer can have multiple Rentals over time (1:M)
-- Storage Unit to Transactions: One Storage Unit is associated with multiple historical Transactions (1:M).
+- One Storage Unit can have multiple Rentals over time (1:M)
-- User to Notes: One User (Staff) can create multiple Notes (1:M).
+- One Rental generates multiple Payments (1:M)
-- Customer to Notes: One Customer can have multiple Notes attached to their profile (1:M).
+- One Customer can have multiple Notes (1:M)

-**Entity Breakdown:**
-- User: System access, roles, and authentication.
-- Note: Internal records created by Users regarding specific Customers.
-- Customer: Personal details and contact information.
-- Transaction: Financial records linking amounts, payment methods (qrCode), and status to specific Customers and Storage Units.
-- Building: Physical locations containing units.
-- StorageUnit: Specific rentable spaces, tracking size, rates, and current tenant info (customerId, nextPayment).
+- Staff members (Users) create Notes about customers (1:M)

 ---

 ### Entity Types